simonjstanford/wpf-notes/Controls/TextBox.md

         SpellCheck.IsEnabled="True"/>
 ```

-If you want to limit a user to entering only uppercase or only lowercase in a particular TextBox, you can set the CharacterCasing property as follows:
+If you want to limit a user to entering only uppercase or only lowercase in a particular `TextBox`, you can set the `CharacterCasing` property as follows:

 ```xml
 - Normal – Default setting, allows both uppercase and lowercase